votchallenge/trax/docs/api_matlab.rst

  - **image_formats**: A string or specifies the image format that are supported by the algorithm.
 Any other formats should be either converted by the client or the client should terminate if it is unable to provide data in correct format.
 Possible values are: **path**, **url**, **memory** or **data**, see protocol specification for more details.

+Additionally, you can also specify tracker name, description and family taxonomy as strings using named arguments technique.
 A single output argument is a boolean value that is true if the initialization was successful.

 .. code-block:: matlab

     [image, region, parameters] = traxserver('wait');

 A call blocks until a protocol message is received from the client, parses it and returns the data.
-Based on the type of message, some output arguments will be initialized as empty which also hepls determining the type of the message.
+Based on the type of message, some output arguments will be initialized as empty which also helps determining the type of the message.

  - **image**: Image data in requested format.
 If the variable is empty then the termination request was received and the tracker can exit.